 This gorgeous pink clay soap recipe is my absolute new favorite.
 And so, I just had to share the recipe with you.
 I love everything about it, the gorgeous smell, the pretty pink color, the way it makes my skin feel.
 Honestly, it’s to die for.
 You’ve gotta give this a try.

-Another thing to note is that this soap is totally vegan, free from palm oil and very easy to make organic (if you buy the right ingredients from the right suppliers).
+Another thing to note is that this clay soap recipe is totally vegan, free from palm oil, and very easy to make organic (if you buy the right ingredients from the right suppliers).
 So honestly, you have no excuse not to get your apron on and whip up a few batches of this CP soap!

 This soap is excellent for the face, as the clay is great at absorbing excess oil, dirt, toxins and other impurities.
 That’s not to say it’s not good for your body, too!
 Its smell is gorgeous, both floral and citrus (which combines my two favorite scent profiles).
 I had never used May Chang essential oil before, and I have to say it’s one of my new favorites.